-If an employee is not available within five (5) working days or refuses to sign the material, the Employer may place the unsigned material in the file.
-The employee refusing to sign such material will not be subject to further disciplinary action.
+If an employee is unavailable within five (5) calendar days or refuses to sign material to be placed in their employee file, the Employer may place the unsigned material in the file.
+The employee refusing to sign such material will not be subject to further disciplinary action for their refusal to sign.

-SECTION 5.3.2 EMPLOYEE STATEMENTS
+5.4.1: EMPLOYEE STATEMENTS

-Employees shall be entitled to place copies of any written explanation(s) or opinion(s) regarding any critical material placed in his/her personnel file.
-The employee's explanation or opinion shall be attached to the relevant critical material and shall be included as part of the employee's personnel file so long as the critical material remains in the file.
+Employees shall be entitled to place copies of any written explanation(s) or opinion(s) regarding any critical material in their personnel file.
+The employee's explanation or opinion shall be attached to the relevant critical material and included as part of the employee's personnel file so long as the critical material remains in the file.

-SECTION 5.4 UNION ACCESS
+SECTION 5.5: UNION ACCESS

-An official representative of the Union will be permitted to visit the premises of the Employer for the purpose of ascertaining that the provisions of this Agreement are being observed and/or conferring with workers covered by this Agreement during their non-work time and in break areas.
+Official Representatives of the Union will be permitted to visit the premises of the Employer to ascertain that the provisions of this Agreement are being observed and/or conferring with workers covered by this Agreement during their non-work time and in break areas.
 Such visits shall not interfere with the operation of the nursing home or the performance of the workers' duties.
+Subject to advance notice and availability, the Union Representative may have access to conference room space to meet with workers by providing at least 48 hours notice to the facility.
+The Administrator or designee may deny access to official representatives in situations where the facility's operational needs could be adversely affected, such as during regulatory surveys or other situations requiring the facility's full attention and resources.

-The Union Representative shall inform the Center Executive Director ("CED") or Center Nursing Executive ("CNE") of his/her visits prior to entering the nursing home's premises.
+The Union Representative shall inform the Center Executive Director ("CED") or Center Nursing

+Executive ("CNE") of their visit before entering the nursing home's premises.

-The Union will furnish in writing the name of the authorized representative, and the Employer is obliged only for admission of such authorized representative.
-Employer shall not unreasonably deny access to employee break areas during all working hours for above-stated reasons.
+The Union will furnish in writing the name of the Official Representative(s), and the Employer is obliged only to admit such Official Representative(s).
+The Employer shall not unreasonably deny access to employee break areas during all working hours for the above-stated reasons.